Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/traversal-examples.md

 #### Filter by Vertex Key

-In this named graph query, the filter is applied to the vertex  `_key`.
+In this named graph query, the filter is applied to the `_key` attribute of vertex 1 in the path.
+The query excludes the paths that go from the start vertex directly to vertex **G**.

 ```sql
 FOR v, e, p IN 1..3 OUTBOUND 'circles/A' GRAPH 'traversalGraph'